 Yes, bubble tea can be made at home!
-A decadent boba tea recipe made with black tea, chewy tapioca balls, and topped with a decadent cream froth.
+A delicious boba tea recipe made with black tea, chewy tapioca balls, and topped with a decadent cream froth.

 Bubble tea is an iced drink that originated in Taiwan in the 1980s.
 It’s made with tea, milk, sugar, and chewy tapioca balls.
 To drink bubble tea, you need a fat straw that’s big enough to suck up the tapioca balls while drinking the tea.

 Does this bubble tea recipe taste like the real thing?
 YES.
 IT’S FREAKING DELICIOUS!

 Bubble tea goes by a few names and boba tea is one of them.
 It’s also known as just boba, boba milk tea, bubble milk tea, or pearl milk tea.

 The tapioca pearls/balls at the bottom of the drink are called boba.
 It’s made from tapioca starch taken from the cassava root.